rest-for-physics/detector-simulations/README.md

 ### Basic project structure/contents:

-- **simulations**: It will contain the RML definitions that are used to launch `restG4`.
+- **RMLs**: It will contain the RML definitions that are used to launch `restG4`.
 We should be able to launch/test them by just going to the corresponding directory and executing `restG4 conf.rml`.
 Therefore, it will define in `<globals>` few default values that will allow to run the simulations with a few events.

-- **scripts**: Scripts that allow to extract information from a `TRestGeant4Event` and get few results or plots out of the box.
-If frequently used, these scripts could be upgraded and be hosted directly at the official REST macros for Geant4, at the [geant4lib](github.com/rest-for-physics/geant4lib) repository.
+Those globals will be later on updated by an external script found at the *studies* directory.
+By default, output files will be placed at `/tmp/` directory.
+This can be changed at `RMLs/common/globals.xml`.

 - **studies**: This directory should contain ready to launch scripts directly to the NAF-IAXO batch system.
 We just define few variables to adjust the number of events to be launched, the isotope, the generator volume, etc. And we launch.

+- **scripts**: Scripts that allow to extract information from a `TRestGeant4Event`, perform quick checks, get few results or plots out of the box.
+If frequently used, these scripts could be upgraded and be hosted directly at the official REST macros for Geant4, at the [geant4lib](github.com/rest-for-physics/geant4lib) repository.

 ### Cloning this repository